tpoisot/ms_pop_networks/ms_pop.md

 the difference in network structure can be explained because (i) trait values determine the existence of an interaction, and (ii) environmental features determine trait values.
-We have little doubt that future empirical studies will provide additional mechanistic narratives.
+We have little doubt that future empirical studies will provide similar mechanistic narratives.

-At a larger temporal scales, current distribution of traits also reflects past evolutionary history [@diniz-filho_macroecology_2008].
+At larger temporal scales, the current distribution of traits also reflects past evolutionary history [@diniz-filho_macroecology_2008].
 Recognizing this important fact offers an opportunity to approach the evolutionary dynamics and variation of networks.
 Correlations between traits of